csandman/chakra-react-select/README.md

 You can pass the `size` prop with either `sm`, `md`, or `lg` (default is `md`).
 These will reflect the sizes available on the [Chakra `<Input />` component](https://chakra-ui.com/docs/components/input#changing-the-size-of-the-input) (with the exception of `xs` because it's too small to work).

+If no `size` is passed, it will default to `defaultProps.size` from the theme for Chakra's `Input` component.
+If your component theme for `Input` is not modified, it will be `md`.

 ```js
 return (
   <>